The annual Poi Sang Long ceremony got away in the northern Thailand city of Mae Hong Son (province [of the] three mists) today, April 6.

 It is believed that by participating in the Poi Sang Long ceremony and joining the monkhood the boys will gain merit for their parents.

-The Poi Sang Long ceremony will see some stay in the monkhood for as little as one week, while others will devote their lives to studying Buddhism doctrine.
+While some of the newly initiated monks will stay in the monkhood for as little as one week following the Poi Sang Long ceremony, others will devote their lives to studying Buddhism doctrine.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me